Capital One Venture Credit Card Review

 Also, if you decide to redeem miles as cash back or a statement credit instead of toward travel, the value of your miles is cut in half.

 While you can transfer miles to airline partners, none are U.S. domestic carriers, so the card may only make sense for those planning to travel internationally.
-And when you transfer miles to partner airlines, you only get 1.5 miles for every 2 miles you’ve earned on your Venture card.

 Finally, to earn the maximum hotel rewards, you have to book through hotels.com/venture, and only certain hotels are part of this program.